vmware/photon/SPECS/kpatch/scripts/README.txt

 -R: Disable replace flag (replace flag is on by default)
 -d: Use file contents as description field for livepatch module.
 --export-debuginfo: Saves debug files after module is built.
+--rpm: Package the module inside of an rpm.
+--rpm-version: Set the version number for the rpm.
+--rpm-release: Set the release number for the rpm.
+--rpm-desc: Set a separate description for the rpm.
+Input is a file.
 -h/--help: Prints help message and exits

 ** Examples **